hshih21/CS541-Recommender-System/README.md

 ## Data resource
 The dataset is from Kaggle, you may access download the dataset from this site: https://www.kaggle.com/datasets/vatsalmavani/spotify-dataset

+## Spotify credential
+You must create an account on Spotify for Developer by this site: https://developer.spotify.com/ You must get your own client id anf client secret and replace `clientId` and `clientSecret` on cell 8.

 ## Implementation
 The main function is
 `def recommend_songs(song_list, spotify_data, dist_algo=None, super_like=None, n_songs=10)`